St. Bartholomew's Episcopal Church

 Serving the wider community

 St. Bart's parishioners are involved in many organizations that help those in need in the wider Portland area.
-Our newly established Reimagining Outreach Committee strives to better understand local needs to assess specific things we can do to help love and serve our neighbors.
+In 2025, a total of $40,194 was donated to local non-profit organizations.
+Our Outreach Committee strives to better understand local needs to assess specific things we can do to help love and serve our neighbors.
 Read below for further information on how we provide our time and talents.
-Click here to learn more about our recent contributions.
-For more information on ways you can get involved, email Catherine Richards, Outreach Committee Chairperson.
+For more information on ways you can get involved, email the contacts cited below in our outreach ministries.

-Our first annual Day of Service was held on a Saturday, May 2023.
-Fifty parishioners of all ages spent the day at four non-profit organizations: Partners for World Health, Growing to Give, Furniture Friends and Maine Needs.
+Our third annual Day of Service was held on a Saturday, May 3, 2025.
+Forty-seven parishioners of all ages spent the day at five non-profit organizations: Partners for World Health, Growing to Give, Habitat for Humanity, In Her Presence, and St. Elizabeth's Essentials Pantry.
 This was a wonderful opportunity for our children and adults to learn more about how they can help the wider community in need.

 OUR OUTREACH MINISTRIES